 The Board of Directors of the Group are responsible for the other information.
-The other information comprises the Board of Directors' report but does not include the consolidated financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and the Annual Report and the Management Discussion and Analysis Report, which are expected to be made available to us after that date.
+The other information comprises the Board of Directors' report but does not include the consolidated financial statements and our auditor's report thereon.
+The Annual Report and the Management Discussion and Analysis Report are expected to be made available to us after the date of Auditor's report.